-I found some 2x12x8 pieces of pine from Home Depot that would work perfect.
+I found some 2x12x8 pieces of pine from Home Depot that would work perfectly.

 I stained them the same color as our barn doors (Kona Stain) and of course, made sure to give it a few coats of polyurethane.
 The trickiest part was making sure we got the angle cut right but it was smooth sailing after that.
 I did find some angled trim to put underneath.

-We only spent $40 total for the countertops.
+We only spent $40 total on the countertops.
 Building a basement bar doesn’t have to cost a fortune!

 We loved how easy and cheap these diy wood countertops were, that we did the same thing behind the couch.

 Basement Bar Wall Decor

 For the wall decor, I was able to find this amazing whiskey barrel American flag at a local vintage fair.
 I made the scroll and Bears sign myself and the bar letters I found at Hobby Lobby.

 Supplies Used For Basement Dry Bar